Category Archives: Personal Essays

 When an animal is ready for adoption, my sister takes beautiful pictures and writes loving descriptions, based on what she’s learned about their unique personalities.
 Then she posts the information to the shelter’s website.

 For my birthday, my sister named one of the cats after me.
-And, thankfully, Reese was adopted soon after.
+And, thankfully, Charisse was adopted soon after.
 I wasn’t in town to meet her, but my wish for my namesake is for her to enjoy a long, healthy, and happy life.

 Best birthday present ever!